Published on June 5, 2014

 Get in on the Trend

 Clothing is a great way to protect your skin, but not all clothing protects equally.
 Find out which fabrics and colors offer the greatest protection.

 Clothing is the single most effective form of sun protection.
 It is our first line of defense against the sun’s harmful ultraviolet rays.

 Hats: Stylish and Sun Protective

 I am captivated by hats.
 After many years as a millinery designer I still find myself continually thinking about them and all they can do.
-What intrigues me is their perfect …
+What …